flavio/flavio/source/_posts/2014-05-06-building-docker-containers-with-kiwi.markdown

 **Update:** I changed the required version of kiwi and the openSUSE 13.1 template.
-Kiwi just received some improvements which do no longer force the container to include the *lxc* package.
+Kiwi just received some improvements which do no longer force the image to include the *lxc* package.

 ## Why is this important?

-As you might know Docker has already its [build system](http://docs.docker.io/reference/builder/) which provides a really easy way to create new containers.
-However these containers must be based on existing ones, which leads to the problem of creating the 1st parent container.
+As you might know Docker has already its [build system](http://docs.docker.io/reference/builder/) which provides a really easy way to create new images.
+However these images must be based on existing ones, which leads to the problem of creating the 1st parent image.
 That's where KIWI comes to the rescue.

 Indeed Kiwi can be used to build the openSUSE/SUSE/whatever docker images that are going to act as the foundation blocks of other ones.